 - Improvements in language from major version changes (Lambda, NIO, Generics, Annotations, Enums, …).

 - Build tool (Ant) or Project Management Tool (Maven).

-- Version control System like CVS/SVN/Perforce/Clearcase.
+- Version control System like GIT/SVN/Perforce/Clearcase.

 - Apache Commons Libraries & few other common open source libraries.

-- Continuous Integration Tools and Unit testing.
+- Continuous Integration Tools e.g. Jenkins and Hudson.

 - Fundamental understanding of Web Services and REST based service development.

-- Good understanding of Web/Application server like Tomcat, Glassfish, WebLogic, WebSphere, Jetty etc.
+- Good understanding of Web/Application server like Tomcat, Glassfish, WebLogic, WebSphere, Jetty, etc.

 - Unix environment – A working knowledge of Unix environment can be beneficial as most of the Java servers are hosted on Unix based environment in production.